tcrouch/edits/README.md

 ### Restricted Edit (Optimal Alignment)

-Edit distance, accounting for deletion, addition, substitution and swapped characters.
+Edit distance, accounting for deletion, addition, substitution and transposition (two adjacent characters are swapped).
+This variant is restricted by the condition that no sub-string is edited more than once.

 ```ruby
 Edits::RestrictedEdit.distance "raked", "bakers"